rgeirhos/lucent/lucent/modelzoo/inceptionv1/model_information.md

 original Inception-V1

 ## Inception-V2
-original Inception-V1 modified with a hard-coded classifier (single unit)
+Inception-V1 modified with a hard-coded classifier (single unit)

 ## Inception-V3
+Inception-V1 modified with a learned classifier (SimpleCNN)

+## Inception-V4
-original Inception-V1 modified with a learned classifier (SimpleCNN)
+Inception-V1 modified with a learned classifier (SimpleCNN) and 'manually' specified visualizations through a hard-coded layer